-As part of her case against producer Dr. Luke (Lukasz Sebastian Gottwald), in 2017 Kesha (Kesha Rose Sebert) produced a series of texts between herself and Lady Gaga (Stefani Germanotta) in which Kesha claimed that Dr. Luke raped Katy Perry (Katheryn Hudson).
-T
+In 2017, as part of her case against producer Dr. Luke (Lukasz Sebastian Gottwald), Kesha (Kesha Rose Sebert) produced a series of texts between herself and Lady Gaga (Stefani Germanotta) in which Kesha claimed that Dr. Luke raped Katy Perry (Katheryn Hudson).
+These text messages set off their own media cycle, as they officially roped in Gaga and Perry as people involved in Kesha's case.
+Recently, the texts were published in full, available after Dr. Luke subpoenaed Gaga.
+In the conversation, Kesha said that Perry could bring the case "to a head."

 "She was raped by the same man," Kesha texted Gaga in February of 2016.
 Gaga responded by pointing out that Perry was likely scared.